mrichards42/xword/doc/crosswordsolver.md

 #### [Layout](layout.html) ####

 - Crossword Solver has a single layout that is not resizable.
-Puzzles in jpz format can customize the user iterface (e.g. supply a different message when the puzzle is complete, disable reveal buttons).
+Puzzles in jpz format can customize the user interface (e.g. supply a different message when the puzzle is complete, disable reveal buttons).
 - XWord allows the user to position GUI components anywhere and resize them to the user's liking.
 XWord does not support loading or saving interface